benwies/Minecraft-Crafting-Tool/README.md

 - Missing or wrong item image:
 	- Place a PNG named like the material (e.g., `oak_planks.png`) in `%LOCALAPPDATA%\MC Crafting Calculator\pic\`.
 - SmartScreen/AV warning:
-	- The app is unsigned; use “More info” → “Run anyway”, or use the portable ZIP.
+	- Builds use a self‑signed certificate; SmartScreen may still warn.
+Use “More info” → “Run anyway” if you trust it, or see `docs/code-signing.md` for details.
 - Logs:
 	- Check `%LOCALAPPDATA%\MC Crafting Calculator\minecraft_calculator.log` for details.